rchiovaro/AnotherDayAnotherData/README.md

  #  Research Questions to Answer
   1. How has the demand in data Science jobs changed over time?
   2. Percentage of Skills in the Data Science Field
   3. Any specific correlation between location and DS jobs?
-(Use Combined Dataset)
   4. Analyze various job categories/roles pertaining to DS? (eg. Part-time/Full time; Data Engineer/Data Analyst/Data Scientist etc)
   5. Comparison between DS jobs listed in different job boards.
   6. What is the Salary Range for DS jobs , and does it vary between locations?
-(Indeed)

 # Data Set Used
   1. Kaggle